Succession (Main Title Theme): Composition

 The main title theme was composed from the classical piano tune underneath a massive hip-hop beat.
-He further used strings, brass and low-end beats from the Roland TR-808 drum machine, while oddly dissonant percussive sounds were laid and woven through the theme and other cues of the score.
-The song starts with a downbeat that "creates a decisive beginning that dominoes into a pattern of optimising the downbeats as the bars recur through the score".
+It paraphrases a piece of Beethoven's Pathétique Sonata.
+Britell further used strings, brass and low-end beats from the Roland TR-808 drum machine, while oddly dissonant percussive sounds were laid and woven through the theme and other cues of the score.
+The song starts with a downbeat that "creates a decisive beginning that dominoes into a pattern of optimizing the downbeats as the bars recur through the score".
 It then progresses into C minor and to B major, creating a dissonant sound.

-Music theorist and psychologist Stefanie Acevedo, discusses about the titular theme in an interaction to Time magazine, where she breaks down each explanation of the composition, as "the piano, played in a high register, adds a sense of urgency or tension.
-This main melody is in a minor key punctuated by dissonant chords; some of the piano keys are even struck out of sync, producing a 'messy' sound.
-The use of extreme registers on the piano—that’s the big contrast between the high and low notes—and Britell’s distortion of the bass line rock the foundation of the theme.
-There are also two string layers at play: a “low ostinato” pattern (a repetitive musical phrase) gives the theme forward momentum, coupled with high strings that echo the piano motif with a 'very raw, shrill, almost out-of-control tone'."
+Music theorist and psychologist Stefanie Acevedo said that the piano is played in high and low registers and sometimes out of sync, the melody is in a minor key punctuated by dissonant chords, and the distorted base line rocks "the foundation of the theme".
+There are two string layers: a "low ostinato" pattern that gives the theme forward momentum, coupled with high strings that echo the piano motif with a "very raw, shrill, almost out-of-control tone.
+Nick has done a really good job of not only making a powerful score and theme, but also staking out a unique sound."

 Reception

 Critical response

-The Succession title theme was hailed by mainstream critics, even referring to one of "the best title themes for television".
+The Succession title theme was lauded by mainstream critics, referred to as one of "the best title themes for television".
 Calling it as an "unmistakable earworm" and "trippy tune", Firstpost-based critic Lakshmi Govindrajan Javeri said that the tune is "both rich in its dark classical sound from the 1700s, yet groovy like Coolio was composing it on a Steinway".
-Rolling Stone-listed it in number 25, in one of their "Top 100 television theme songs of all time" and said "the music for Succession nicely drives home the notion of a ruling class that has descended into gangster decadence, of ambition and entitlement collapsing into chaos and nihilism".
+Rolling Stone listed it in number 25, in one of their "Top 100 television theme songs of all time" and said "the music for Succession nicely drives home the notion of a ruling class that has descended into gangster decadence, of ambition and entitlement collapsing into chaos and nihilism".